WesScivetti/snacs/README.md

 ```

 Each of these fine-tuning runs should take well under an hour on a GPU.
+There are a bunch of optional arguments:

 ### Hyperparameter Sweep
 In order to achieve the results above, we tuned hyperparameters across 50-100 runs in each classification setting.
 To run a hyperparameter tuning sweep yourself, run the following command: